SLASSCOM/slasscom-bootcamp-curriculum/industry-knowledge/01-version-control.md

 ### Lab and tutorials

-Write a 200+ word Blog post regarding one of the following topics.
+Write a Blog post (~200 words) regarding one of the following topics.
 In the blog post, include the reference as citation blog content.

 - How **git** is different from **subversion**
 - Why **trunk-based development** has become popular than **gitflow** branching strategy